National BC Study II

 Hospitals that partner with birth centers are known to experience the benefits of increased income and improved public relations.
 When hospitals partner with a birth center, these hospitals are extending the range of services they offer to the community.

-How many women give birth in hospitals and birth centers today?
+How many people give birth in hospitals and birth centers today?

-As a result, many women in hospitals receive interventions, whether or not they need them.
-Almost all women (87%) who labor in hospitals undergo continuous electronic fetal monitoring, 80% receive intravenous fluids, 47% have labor artificially accelerated with medications, and 43% of first-time moms have labor artificially induced.[7], [8] In addition, 60% of women giving birth in hospitals are not allowed to eat or drink, 76% are restricted to bed, and 92% give birth lying on their backs.[7]
-There is strong evidence that routine use of these practices, when carried out without medical indications, has few benefits and many potential harms for healthy mothers and babies.[8]-[15]
+As a result, many people who give birth in hospitals receive interventions, whether or not they need them.
+Almost all people (87%) who labor in hospitals undergo continuous electronic fetal monitoring, 80% receive intravenous fluids, 47% have labor artificially accelerated with medications, and 43% of first-time birth givers have labor artificially induced.[7], [8] In addition, 60% of those giving birth in hospitals are not allowed to eat or drink, 76% are restricted to bed, and 92% give birth lying on their backs.[7]
+There is strong evidence that routine use of these practices, when carried out without medical indications, has few benefits and many potential harms for healthy birthing people and babies.[8]-[15]

 What is the new birth center study about?